blevinscm/genai-docs/docs/deploy/Deploy-generative-AI-models.md

 For more information, see
 [Overview of model tuning](https://cloud.google.com/vertex-ai/generative-ai/docs/models/tune-models).

-Once the endpoint is *active*, it is ready to accept prompt requests at its URI.
+Once the endpoint is *active*, it can begin serving inference requests at its URI.
 The format of the API call for a tuned model is the same as the foundation model it was tuned from.
 For example, if your model is tuned on Gemini, then your prompt request should follow the [Gemini API](../model-reference/gemini.md).